oneapi-src/oneTBB/doc/main/tbb_userguide/std_invoke.rst

 ``std::invoke`` is a function template that provides a syntax for invoking different types of callable objects with a set of arguments.

 oneTBB implementation uses the C++ standard function ``std::invoke(&StrideRange::iterate, range)`` to execute the body.
 It is the equivalent of ``range.iterate()``.
-Therefore, it allows you to invoke a callable object, such as function object, with the provided arguments.
+Therefore, it allows you to invoke a callable object, such as a function object, with the provided arguments.

 .. tip:: Refer to `C++ Standard <https://en.cppreference.com/w/cpp/utility/functional/invoke>`_ to learn more about ``std::invoke``.